peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 * The ***data analyst*** uses data to answer questions and solve problems (they are in charge of _today_).
 * The ***data scientist*** predicts the future based on past patterns and covers the what-ifs rather than the day-to-day (they are in charge of _tomorrow_).

 However, with the introduction of these tools, both data scientists and analysts find themselves writing more code even though they're not software engineers and writing code isn't their top priority.
 Data engineers are good software engineers but they don't have the training in how the data is going to be used by the business users.

 The ***analytics engineer*** is the role that tries to fill the gap: it introduces the good software engineering practices to the efforts of data analysts and data scientists.
 The analytics engineer may be exposed to the following tools:
-1. Data Loading (Stitch...)
+1. Data Loading (Fivetran, Stitch...)
 1. Data Storing (Data Warehouses)
 1. Data Modeling (dbt, Dataform...)
 1. Data Presentation (BI tools like Looker, Mode, Tableau...)